Altamoon/altamoon-minicharts/docs/README.md

 **This is not documentation.
-This folder is used to serve the library [via Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) and publish it to NPM from the same place**
+This folder is used to serve the tool [via Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) and publish the libraryit to NPM from the same place**